 Progression and Careers

-Some universities require students to complete a Foundation Diploma in Art and Design (FAD) at College before progressing; we offer this at Nelson and Colne College Sixth Form.
+Some universities require students to complete a Foundation Diploma in Art and Design at College before progressing; we offer this at Nelson and Colne College University Centre.
+However many of our students progress directly to university.

-Former students have gone on to study art-related disciplines at a number of top universities, including the University of Edinburgh, the London College of Fashion, the University of Manchester, Kingston University and Leeds College of Art, studying a broad range of degrees such as Fine Art, Fashion and Textile Retailing, Interior and Spatial Design, Marketing, and Fashion Communication and Promotion to name but a few.
+Former students have gone on to study art related disciplines at a number of top universities, including the University of Edinburgh, the University of Manchester, Kingston University, Leeds College of Art and the Royal College of Art, studying a broad range of degrees such as Art History, Architecture and Fine Art to name but a few.